• Skip to primary navigation

 Step 5: Add everything to the slow cooker.

-Transfer everything in the pan to the slow cooker.
+Transfer the onion mixture to the slow cooker.
 Set the roast on top, then arrange the potatoes and carrots around the beef.
 Set the bay leaves on the veggies.

 Meat and veggies in a slow cooker.